Forensic serology: MicroRNA

-Current research: Loop-mediated isothermal amplification
+Loop-mediated isothermal amplification

 Like the technique of extracting miRNA, researchers have been able to test one or more samples by extracting DNA and testing it in an instrument that most labs have readily available.
 This method has proven to produce more DNA than PCR based amplification.
 Researchers have also added other factors to the loop-mediated isothermal amplification make identification of different body fluids.
 Using LAMP has reduced the time needed to get results, which is what the ultimate goal was.
 Although it has proven to decrease total and hands-on time needed to get a result, there are still kinks to work out before this method is used in many or all forensic labs.